stevenabrego/Projects/README.md

 ### Summary of Projects:

-# EE 356A: Resonanrt Converters
+# EE 356A: Resonant Converters
 Designed, simulated, and built a 25W DC-DC Wireless Power Transfer Converter using a Φ-2 Inverter.
-The converter was driven at 6.78 MHz and achieved a maximum drain efficiency of 92.66%.
+The converter was driven at 6.78 MHz and achieved a maximum drain efficiency of 92.66 %.